Student Code of Conduct

-Serving as the student conduct administrator, the Dean of Students, or designee, may defer procedural due process and enforce an interim action if necessary to maintain safety or order.
-If, in the judgment of the student conduct administrator or designee, there is probable cause to believe the continued presence of an accused student on campus might constitute an unreasonable risk to university students, faculty, staff, or property, the student conduct administrator, or designee, may take interim actions to protect the safety and well-being of the campus community.
-Within two business days, the student conduct administrator or designee will convene a committee consisting of three faculty or staff members to review information to determine whether a temporary suspension or restriction is warranted and should be continued.
+Serving as the Student Conduct administrator, the Student Affairs designee, may defer procedural due process and enforce an interim action if necessary to maintain safety or order.
+If, in the judgment of the Student Conduct administrator or designee, there is probable cause to believe the continued presence of an accused student on campus might constitute an unreasonable risk to university students, faculty, staff, or property, the Student Conduct administrator, or designee, may take interim actions to protect the safety and well-being of the campus community.
+Within two business days, the Student Conduct administrator or designee will convene a committee consisting of three faculty or staff members to review information to determine whether a temporary suspension or restriction is warranted and should be continued.
 The student will have an opportunity to address the committee.
-The committee has the authority to restrict or suspend the student on an interim basis, pending the outcome of the student conduct process.
-The results of the committee meeting will be announced to the student and will not be considered to be a part of the student conduct process nor an indication of a student’s responsibility for an alleged policy violation.
+The committee has the authority to restrict or suspend the student on an interim basis, pending the outcome of the Student Conduct process.
+The results of the committee meeting will be announced to the student and will not be considered to be a part of the Student Conduct process nor an indication of a student’s responsibility for an alleged policy violation.

 Modifying the Student Code of Conduct

-The Dean of Students has the responsibility in defining and interpreting the Student Code of Conduct and conduct procedures.
+The Student Affairs Office designee has the responsibility in defining and interpreting the Student Code of Conduct and conduct procedures.